Among Asia's hedge funds, smaller was better last year

-HONG KONG, Jan 21 (Reuters) - For those investing into Asia’s hedge funds last year, smaller was better.
+HONG KONG (Reuters) - For those investing into Asia’s hedge funds last year, smaller was better.

 The region’s largest hedge funds - those managing more than $500 million - delivered weaker returns on average than nimbler, small to medium-sized funds, according to fund research and people with knowledge of the individual funds.